Zeynep Kınacı

 Zeynep Kınacı (1972–1996), codenamed Zilan, was a member of the Kurdistan Workers' Party (PKK) known for having committed its first suicide attack.
 The way she carried it out has influenced women's role within the PKK.

 Biography

 Kinaci was born in a village in Malatya province in 1972 to a family of the Mamureki tribe.
-She studied social sciences at the Inönü University in Malatya and worked at the state hospital as a X-ray technician.
+She studied social sciences at the Inönü University in Malatya and worked at the state hospital as an X-ray technician.
 In 1995 she joined the PKK.

 The suicide attack

 On the 30 June 1996, Kınacı triggered the explosives near Turkish soldiers in Tunceli who were singing the İstiklal Marşı, killing around ten soldiers while wounding over thirty.
 Before the attack, she wrote three letters in which she explained her reasons for the suicide attack, one directed to the leadership of the PKK, one to the Women Freedom Fighters and another one to the revolutionary people of Kurdistan.
 According to her letters, she saw the action executed through her love for humans and life.
 She saw it as her way to liberate herself from the oppression the Kurds had to go through by Turkey.
 The suicide attack came in response to a failed assassination attempt on Abdullah Öcalan on the 6 May 1996.